 Ease of Use

-The Trekkers are moderately easy to put on.
-Inserting the end of the ratchet strap into the buckle is a little finicky each time.
-Once it's in there you can achieve the desired tightness using the lever on the buckle to crank the strap down.
+The Trekker is moderately easy to put on.
+Inserting the end of the ratchet strap into the buckle is a little finicky each time, but once it's in there, you can achieve the desired tightness using the lever on the buckle to crank the strap down.

-The bindings on these snowshoes do not inspire the confidence that some of the competition does.
+The bindings on these snowshoes do not inspire confidence the way other, more technical designs do.
 The ratcheting strap setup was not uncommon on snowshoes even up to the mid-2000s.
-However, that strap type is less reliable and durable than some of the new options and today this is the only pair in our test to feature this technology.
+However, that strap type is less reliable and less durable than some of the new options, and today few pairs in our review feature this technology.
 The heel strap is standard nylon webbing.
 In cold and wet environments, this type of webbing tends to freeze and ice up.
 When this happens, adjusting the buckle is difficult at best.